Vending machine

-A vending machine is an automated machine that provides items such as snacks, beverages, cigarettes, and lottery tickets to consumers after cash, a credit card, or other forms of payment are inserted into the machine or otherwise made.
+A vending machine is an automated machine that dispenses items such as snacks, beverages, cigarettes, and lottery tickets to consumers after cash, a credit card, or other forms of payment are inserted into the machine or payment is otherwise made.
 The first modern vending machines were developed in England in the early 1880s and dispensed postcards.
 Vending machines exist in many countries and, in more recent times, specialized vending machines that provide less common products compared to traditional vending machine items have been created.

 History

-The earliest known reference to a vending machine is in the work of Hero of Alexandria, an engineer, and mathematician in first-century Roman Egypt.
-His machine accepted a coin and then dispensed holy water.
+The earliest known reference to a vending machine is in the work of Hero of Alexandria, an engineer and mathematician in first-century Roman Egypt.
+His machine accepted a coin and then dispensed wine or holy water.
 When the coin was deposited, it fell upon a pan attached to a lever.
 The lever opened a valve which let some water flow out.
 The pan continued to tilt with the weight of the coin until it fell off, at which point a counterweight snapped the lever up and turned off the valve.

 Coin-operated machines that dispensed tobacco were being operated as early as 1615 in the taverns of England.
 The machines were portable and made of brass.
 An English bookseller, Richard Carlile, devised a newspaper dispensing machine for the dissemination of banned works in 1822.
 Simon Denham was awarded British Patent no. 706 for his stamp dispensing machine in 1867, the first fully automatic vending machine.